 On August 8, 2022, we and Enalare Therapeutics Inc. ("Enalare") entered into a Securities Purchase Agreement, pursuant to which we have committed to provide equity investments of up to \$55 million in Enalare, subject to the completion of certain development milestones (the "Purchase Agreement").
-Concurrently with the execution of the Purchase Agreement, we, Enalare and holders of all of the outstanding capital stock, and any securities or options exercisable for capital stock, of Enalare (the "Securityholders") entered into a Security Purchase Option Agreement, pursuant to which we were granted an option (the "Purchase Option") to acquire all of the remaining outstanding shares of Enalare other than those that we already own, subject to the terms and conditions of the agreement (the "Option Agreement").
-The term of the Purchase Option (the "Option Period") commenced on August 8, 2022 and will end upon the earlier of (x) 90 days following the FDA communication of proceed to clinical for a Phase 3 clinical study for a Product Candidate or (y) June 30, 2027.
-Enalare shall not initiate Phase 3 pivotal studies prior to the end of the Option Period and we shall have reasonable access to all relevant data and documents following the Phase 3 Milestone (as defined in the Option Agreement).
+Concurrently with the execution of the Purchase Agreement, we, Enalare and Enalare's stockholders entered into a Security Purchase Option Agreement, pursuant to which we were granted an option (the "Purchase Option") to acquire all of the remaining outstanding shares of Enalare other than those that we already own.
+The Purchase Option is subject to Enalare's receipt of communication from the FDA after the completion of the Phase 2 Clinical Trial (as defined in the Purchase Agreement) that can be reasonably interpreted as not precluding Enalare from proceeding to a Phase 3 clinical trial involving a product containing the active ingredient ENA-001.